-Time could be an issue, not showing up at the right time.
+What issues [audio skips] ...getting everything [unintelligible] Time could be an issue, some of them not showing up at the right time.
 For my instance, I'm in Mountain Time Zone and San Antonio is central time.
-So for me, it was really hard to adjust to that time zone.
-Because my classes were reflecting a different time.
-So in my head, I was like, What to but it's actually one is that an issue that you saw with a lot of students this semester?
+So for me, it was really hard to adjust to that time zone because my classes were reflecting a different time.
+So in my head, I was like, I have it at 2 but it's actually 1.
+Is that an issue that you saw with a lot of students this semester?

-Um, no, I didn't find that at all, I think I can't think of a student really that was outside the timezone.
-I had one student who was in Honduras, or who isn't under us.
+Um, no. I didn't find that at all, I think...
+I can't think of a student really that was outside the time zone.
+I had one student who was in Honduras, or who is in Honduras.
 And I don't know if the time is exactly the same there or not.
-But it wasn't a problem for her she saw that know that the time issue really was not a was not a problem for me to I guess the most disconcerting part is, was the issue of not being able to see the students faces.
-It was very, it took me a long time to get used to the idea that I would just be talking to these little black boxes except for except for a couple students or two or three to ready to students who regularly turned down their videos.
-And the rest of them although I encourage them to didn't so I only had I only had two students who would turn on their videos.
-And I don't know exactly why.
-But I do know that sometimes students would not really be there behind that little black box.
-And so I always had to be We had to be sure to be calling on everybody to be sure that they were actually there.
-And we got into a bit of a, with a couple students a bit of a cat and mouse game where it wasn't clear to me that they were there, or if they were there.
-Or they said they were away, they'd stepped away for a minute.
+But it wasn't a problem for her.
+She... so no, that- the time issue really was not a- was not a problem.
+For me, the, I guess the most disconcerting part iswas the issue of not being able to see the students' faces.
+It was very- it took me a long time to get used to the idea that I would just be talking to these little black boxes except for- except for a couple students or two or three, really, two students who regularly turned on their videos.
+And the rest of them, although I encourage them to, didn't, so I only had- I only had two students who would turn on their videos.
+And I don't know exactly why, but I do know that sometimes students would not really be there behind that little black box.
+And so I always had to be- had to be sure to be calling on everybody to be sure that they were actually there.
+And we got into a bit of a, with a couple students, a bit of a cat and mouse game where it wasn't clear to me that they were there, or if they were there, or they said they were away, they'd stepped away for a minute.
 Anyway, it was a little disconcerting to have to worry about that and to be thinking about that.
-The other part that was sometimes problematic is the student.
-The student mics often didn't work.
-But sometimes it got the I got the impression that if they didn't know the answers to the questions, I asked him in class, they would say, their mics not working.
+The other part that was sometimes problematic is the student- the student mics often didn't work.
+But sometimes it got the- I got the impression that if they didn't know the answers to the questions, I asked them in class, they would say, their mics not working.
 And so, you know, that also was a bit problematic, sometimes trying to figure out, you know, especially if they're getting a participation grade for the classroom participation.
-And so how do I evaluate their participation?
-When they're not?
-Either either able to talk to me?
+And so how do I evaluate their participation when they're not either- either able to talk to me?
 Or maybe they use that as an excuse when they don't really have the answer.
-So those kinds of things, they're, they're not really, they're not really terrible.
-And they weren't really traumatic, but they were things that I had to sort of deal with, which you wouldn't have to and then in a regular classroom.
+So those kinds of things, they're- they're not really- they're not really terrible, and they weren't really traumatic, but they were things that I had to sort of deal with, which you wouldn't have to and then in a regular classroom.